Multiple Team Setup

 6. Create Develop Branches

-Each team will use and manage its own team-name/develop
+Each team uses its own team-name/develop

 branch as part of the multiple teams branching model.
 To get started you now just need to create these branches, one for each team.